AMICO galaxy clusters in KiDS-1000: cosmological constraints and mass calibration from counts and weak lensing: Modelling

 \subsection{Likelihood function and parameter priors}

-In this paper, we perform a joint Bayesian analysis of all the stacked weak-lensing and cluster count measurements, by means of an MCMC algorithm.
-The likelihood function is expressed as follows
+In this paper, we performed a joint Bayesian analysis of all the stacked weak-lensing and cluster count measurements, by means of an MCMC algorithm.
+The likelihood function is expressed as